Quick Answer

 Step 2

-Check for dashboard lights and accessory power (radio, headlights).
+Check dashboard lights and accessory function (headlights, radio) for power levels.

 Step 3